-Route Events to an Azure Function
+Route Events to Azure Function - Azure Event Grid

 With Event Grid as a kind of Event Broker, any application can push events to an Event Topic, and any or multiple subscribers can have events pushed to them.
 One of the event subscribers can be an Azure Function, a capability in Azure to run the code.
 In contrast to having a Logic App as a handler (low-code), an Azure Function means creating code to handle an event.

 A classic example with Event Grid is when a blob is created in a container resulting in a blobCreated event.

 Through the events in the storage account blade, you can create an Azure Function handling this event.